MA Sociocultural Anthropology

 A BA or equivalent university degree in cultural/social anthropology, or a degree in a course of studies comparable in topics and theoretical orientation (sociology, area studies, philosophy, geography) with at least 70 credit points acquired in anthropologically relevant seminars (please upload your transcripts and highlight the anthropologically relevant seminars).

-Without a degree in social and/or cultural anthropology (Ethnologie) or less than 70 credit points acquired in anthropologically relevant seminars, applicants need to submit a letter of motivation and the transcripts of their BA studies proving their familiarity with anthropological methods and theory together with the other required documents.
+All applicants need to submit a letter of motivation and the transcripts of their BA studies proving their familiarity with anthropological methods and theory together with the other required documents.

 Please highlight the seminars you consider to be anthropologically relevant in the submitted transcripts.
 The letter of motivation must convincingly explain the specific motivation to apply for our consecutive MA program in sociocultural anthropology based upon the applicant’s thematic and regional areas of interest.
 Please detail your engagement with anthropological theory and methodology during your BA studies.
 Read the module handbook in advance and answer the following questions in your motivational letter: How do your interests relate to the program’s contents and aims?
 What study focus would you like to choose and why?
 In addition, the letter must detail the language and methodological qualifications of the applicant that will equip them for our MA program.
 How do you want to build on and possibly expand these qualifications in your studies?